licarpen/data-structures-and-algorithms/README.md

 Initialize new array.
 Calculate midpoint index.
 Copy elements from start to midpoint.
 At the midpoint, insert element.
 After the midpoint, add rest of elements.

 ![array reverse whiteboard](array-shift.jpg)

+#Binary Search
+## Purpose
+Find a target value in a sorted array using a binary search

+## Methodology
+Implement binary search algorithm